ukonpete/simple-mobile-vm/README.md

 ## Release Notes

+  * 3/5/2017 - Added Butterknife to App, also add use of ThreadPoolExecutor as needed
-  * 3/4/2017 - Updated to so support Andorid Studio (2.3) and Gradle
+  * 3/4/2017 - Updated to support Andorid Studio (2.3) and Gradle

 ## Javadoc